hungcq/knowledge-repo/practical/how-to-read-a-book.md

 #### 5. How to be a demanding reader
 - Ask & answer questions while reading
 - 4 questions an active reader asks:
-  - What is the book about as a whole
+  - What is the book about as a whole?
   -> Leading theme, how the theme is ordered/divided
-  - What is being said in details, and how
+  - What is being said in details, and how?
   -> Main ideas, assertions & arguments of a particular message
   - Is the book true, in whole or part?
   - What of it?